harmony-one/docs-home/validators/node-setup/manual-setup/using-rclone.md

 ## 3. Running Rclone

 Below is the command to sync the shard you want.
 Replace `<ShardID>`with the shard number you want to sync.
+As of 8 Dec 2020:
+- Shard 0 is around 10.7 Gb
-Each of the rclone snapshot is around 1.7 Gb as of 05/14/2020.
-Shard 0 is around 1.8 Gb as of 5/14/2020.
+- Each rclone snapshot is around 3.6 Gb

 It may take up to 10 minutes to download depending on your network connection.